Limit inferior and limit superior: Real-valued functions

 Assume that a function is defined from a subset of the real numbers to the real numbers.
 As in the case for sequences, the limit inferior and limit superior are always well-defined if we allow the values +∞ and −∞; in fact, if both agree then the limit exists and is equal to their common value (again possibly including the infinities).
 For example, given $f(x) = \sin(1/x)$, we have $\limsup_{x\to 0} f(x) = 1$ and $\liminf_{x\to 0} f(x) = -1$.
 The difference between the two is a rough measure of how "wildly" the function oscillates, and in observation of this fact, it is called the oscillation of f at 0.
 This idea of oscillation is sufficient to, for example, characterize Riemann-integrable functions as continuous except on a set of measure zero.
-Note that points of nonzero oscillation (i.e., points at which f is "badly behaved") are discontinuities which, unless they make up a set of zero, are confined to a negligible set.
+Note that points of nonzero oscillation (i.e., points at which f is "badly behaved") are discontinuities which make up a negligible subset.